Morning

-Morning is the period from sunrise to noon.
-There are no exact times for when morning begins (also true of evening and night) because it can vary according to one's lifestyle and the hours of daylight at each time of year.
-However, morning strictly ends at noon, which is when afternoon starts.
-Morning can also be defined as starting from midnight to noon.
+Morning is either the period from sunrise to noon, or the period from midnight to noon.
+In the first definition it is preceded by the twilight period of dawn, and there are no exact times for when morning begins (also true of evening and night) because it can vary according to one's latitude, and the hours of daylight at each time of year.
+However, morning strictly ends at noon, when afternoon starts.

 Morning precedes afternoon, evening, and night in the sequence of a day.
 Originally, the term referred to sunrise.

 Etymology

 The Modern English words "morning" and "tomorrow" began in Middle English as morwening, developing into morwen, then morwe, and eventually morrow.
 English, unlike some other languages, has separate terms for "morning" and "tomorrow", despite their common root.
 Other languages, like Dutch, Scots and German, may use a single word – morgen – to signify both "morning" and "tomorrow".

 Significance

-Despite the less favorable lighting conditions for optical astronomy, morning can be useful for observing objects orbiting close to the Sun.
-Morning (and evening) serves as the optimum time period for viewing the inferior planets Venus and Mercury.
-It is a popular time to hunt for comets, as their tails grow more prominent as these objects draw closer to the Sun.
-The morning (and evening) twilight is used to search for near-Earth asteroids that orbit inside the orbit of the Earth.
-In mid-latitudes, the mornings near the autumnal equinox are a favorable time period for viewing the zodiacal light.